 The Genesis Order emblem The Genesis Order Faith-inspired Minecraft server

-The Genesis Order is designed like a premium custom SMP, not a generic plugin pile.
+The Genesis Order is meant to feel like a world under watch, not a menu of features.

 Core pillars